goasana/asanacli/README.md

 ## Basic commands

-asana provides a variety of commands which can be helpful at various stages of development.
+asanacli provides a variety of commands which can be helpful at various stages of development.
 The top level commands include:

 ```
     version     Prints the current Asana version